Why Data Modeling Beats Rule-Based Segmentation

-The main trouble with the “rule-based” segmentation or targeting exercise is that human beings put arbitrary weight (or importance) on each variable, even if “right” variables were picked — mostly by chance — in the first place.
+The main trouble with the “rule-based” segmentation or targeting exercise is that human beings put arbitrary weight (or importance) on each variable, even if “the right” variables were picked — mostly by chance — in the first place.

 Forget about the recent emergence of machine learning; with or without human statisticians, modeling techniques have been beating rudimentary rules by end-users for decades.
 If solely left to humans, the No. 1 predictor of any human behavior would be the income of the target.
 But that is just a reflection of human perception and a one-dimensional way of looking at a complex composition of human behavior.
 You don’t believe you can explain the difference between a Lexus buyer and a Mercedes buyer with just income, do you?

 Much of data are composed of numbers and figures.
 The rest of them are called categorical variables (i.e., data that cannot be added or subtracted, such as product category or channel description).

 Let’s assume that income — not my first pick, as you can see — is found to be predictable for mid- to high-scale female accessory buyers.
 Surely, different ranges of income would behave differently in such models.
 If the income is too low, they won’t be able to afford such items.
 Too high, then the buyer may have moved on to even more expensive handbags.
 So, the middle ground may seem to be the ideal target.
 The trouble is that now you have to describe that middle group in terms of actual dollars.
 Exactly where does that ideal range begin and end?
 To make it even more complicated, what about regional biases in buying power?
 Can one set of banding explain the whole thing?
 We’ve gone way past any intuitive grouping.